planting answers.

 what ages do you work with?

 I work with adolescents, teens, and young adults (roughly ages 13–35).
-Younger children are supported through play therapy at Kaleidoscope.

 how much are a session?